Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: General Framework and Main Result

-We note that this assumes that single walker success is very rare, many walkers exist, and the expected number of shortest path successes ($\lambda$) stays finite. \end{proof}
+We note that this assumes that single walker success is very rare, many walkers exist, and the expected number of shortest path successes ($\lambda$) stays finite. \\

 Importantly, Eq.~\eqref{eq:distTN} is not the Weibull distribution or any of the distributions standard in classical extreme value theory (e.g., the Gumbel and the Fr\'{e}chet distributions).
-It is a hard-edge extreme-value distribution.
+It is an extreme-value distribution with a probability mass accumulating lower bound.
 A physical interpretation of this limit is that the first arrival of a particle behaves like a Poisson process of ballistic trajectories.

 An immediate corollary of this result is that one can obtain asymptotic expressions for all the moments of $T_N$:

 We note that while the exponential form in Eq.~\eqref{eq:survival} accurately captures the asymptotic scaling behavior in the relevant regime (where $k \sim \ln{N}$~\cite{flajolet2006ubiquitous}), the exact survival probabilities in Eq. ~\eqref{eq:meanTN} should be used when evaluating the infinite sum to ensure convergence in the far tail, where the exponential approximation saturates to a non-zero constant.
 Similarly, Eq.~\eqref{eq:meanTN2} describes the \textit{body} of the distribution.
 Using it as an exact distribution leads to divergence issues.
 The expression for $\langle T_N\rangle$ without the exponential approximation,